MonashDeepNeuron/HPP/content/week1/tasks/variables.md

 W w({4, 5, 6});             ///< Direct constructor list initialisation.
 ```

 Have a play with with these and see what works with the compiler.
 In general, stick to using copy and direct initialisation.
-It might be easier to play with on [godbolt](https://www.godbolt.org/z/Y34xxoahz)
+It might be easier to play with on [Example _ (Godbolt)](https://www.godbolt.org/z/Y34xxoahz)

 [List Initialisation](https://en.cppreference.com/w/cpp/language/list_initialization)